citation-file-format/citation-file-format/README.md

   | Description         | +                        | +                                 | +                    |
   | Keywords            |                          |                                   | +                    |

-Table: Basic requirements for citation use cases, reproduced from {% cite principles -l 31 --style ./_bibliography/apa-text.csl %}.
+Table: Basic requirements for citation use cases, reproduced from [Smith et al., 2016](https://doi.org/10.7717/peerj-cs.86), p.31.
 Solid circles (●) indicate that the use case depends on that metadata, plus signs (+) indicate that the use case would benefit from that metadata if available.
 {: .text-right}

 Provision of the metadata should follow the best